 These roads are full of sharp rocks.
 People here call them cobble stones.
 Had more tire trouble with the same tire.
 Nothing more than expected this time.
 Had to change tires again, Had a dickens of a time this time.
 Boys are getting disgusted with our tires.
 So it won't be long before we hit each bump twice.
 (Hard tires see) their getting pretty sour over the matter, so I'm making a little chocolate fudge to sweeten up a little, when the trouble is over.

 Fixed at last.
 Drove on.
 Luck follows most fools and so it is with us.
 We came upon a construction gang putting in new pavement.
 And O boy of all the bumps and thumps we did get.
-Things our of the cupboard and cabinet just flew.
+Things out of the cupboard and cabinet just flew.
 Luck was with us nothing broke.
 But Oh! what a mess.
 Had to stop and straighten things around.
 On again into Frankford, Mo.
 Stopped here for gas and oil.

 Have a detour from here to Louisianna Mo.
 Won't make much mileage today.
 We are 120 miles yet from St Louis.
 These detours sure do take in the miles over everything.
 This state is chuck full of rock.
 Never did see so many before in all our lives.
 Lots of people living thro here, but guess they don't know there are lots better places to live.
 All a fellow has to do is get away from home to realize how big this world is and how little of it we have seen.
 Gone again.
 Went thro a chughole before we got out of town.
 The spare tires drug till the strap broke so had to stop again.
 Made another effort to remove ourselves from this God forsaken country.
 Didn't have any better luck this time.
 Had to push.
 But that didn't do any good.
 They monkeyed with the engine and finally found we were having timer trouble.
 Cranked it, and the little old Ford rambles on once more.